michelbeyrouty/aws-python-lambda-with-sns-input-handler/README.md

 # aws-python-lambda-with-sns-input-handler
-Base project for AWS python lambda built to handle and route request depending on SNS input topic
+Base project for AWS python lambda built to handle and route requests depending on SNS input topic.
+I worked on this when migrating old legacy code related to payment, warehousing, routing... at Washmen.